samuel-howard/Tree_SB_Matching_Barycentres/README.md

   <img src="./figures/treeIMF_markovianised.png" width="45%" />
 </p>

-The TreeDSBM algorithm extends fixed-point approaches for barycentre approximation to use flow-base entropic OT solvers, namely the IMF procedure [1].
+The TreeDSBM algorithm extends fixed-point approaches for barycentre approximation [1] to use flow-based entropic OT solvers, namely the IMF procedure [2].
 It proceeds by iteratively constructing stochastic bridges according to the tree-structured framework of [3],[4], and Markovianising the processes along each edge by performing bridge-matching.
 It provides an IMF counterpart to the IPF approach of [3].

 Note: This codebase has been refactored since the original arxiv upload, so results might vary slightly from those reported.
 The arxiv version will be updated soon.